Zoster B02.9

 This section has been translated automatically.

-As a rule, the typical medical history and clinical manifestations are sufficient to make a diagnosis.
+As a rule, the typical medical history and clinical manifestations are sufficient for a diagnosis.

 In some cases, extended diagnostics may be useful.
 Viruses can be detected from vesicle secretions using PCR.
 If herpes encephalitis is clinically suspected, a lumbar puncture is mandatory.
 CAVE: Emergency imaging (cMRI, cCT) must be performed in case of neurological acuteity and clouding of consciousness.

 Patients under 50 years of age should be offered an HIV examination.
-In addition, a small tumor search may be performed.
+In addition, a small tumor search can be performed.

 Laboratory